Brent Scheffler

 Director of Technology, May 2021 - January 2022

-• Lead role on acquisition team, focusing on documenting tech stack, infrastructure, practices, data flow, and responding to due diligence questionnaires.
+• Lead technical role on acquisition team, focusing on documenting tech stack, infrastructure, practices, compliance, data flow, and responding to due diligence questionnaires

-• Migrated API services to leverage OpenAPI schema as the source of truth.
+• Migrated API services to leverage OpenAPI schema as the source of truth using a deep integration via middleware

-• Lead, managed, and mentored a team of five engineers on both front and back ends.
+• Lead, managed, and mentored a team of five engineers across front and back ends

-• Established best coding and engineering practices with required unit testing, static analysis, and dependency CVE scanning.
+• Established best coding and engineering practices with unit testing & code coverage requirements, static analysis, and dependency CVE scanning

-• Partnered with estate planning attorneys to build templates for legal documents.
+• Partnered with estate planning attorneys to build templates for legal documents in 48 states and D.C.

 Principal Architect, November 2019 - May 2021